Croatia Split Voyager

 Your meeting point for this Croatia sailing route will be at Marina Baotic in Trogir.

-Our team will be waiting to meet you here on Saturday from 11 am.
+Our team will meet you here on Saturday from 11 am.
+Your guest experience leader will drop a pin for the exact check-in location on arrival day.
 You can drop your bags off, meet the crew, and get ready for your trip.
-Arriving early will give you plenty of time to head to the local supermarket and pick up your favourite drinks and snacks.
+Arriving early will give you plenty of time to head to the local supermarket and pick up your favourite drinks, snacks, and lunch supplies.

-From your meeting point, you will head to your yacht for check-in, meet your Skipper, get settled, and complete the safety briefing onboard your yacht.
+From your meeting point, you will head to your yacht for check-in, meet your Skipper, get settled, and complete the safety briefing on board.

 Your yacht will arrive at your final stop, ACI Marina in Dubrovnik, between 1pm and 3pm on the following Friday.
-Final check-out will be at 5pm.
+All guests must check out by 5pm at the latest.

 EMAIL: [email protected]